wp-plugins/column-shortcodes/readme.txt

 `
 function hide_column_shortcodes( $shortcodes ) {

-	/* uncommented ( remove the '//' ) any of the following to renove its shortcode from menu */
+	/* uncomment ( remove the '//' ) any of the following to remove it's shortcode from menu */

 	// unset( $shortcodes['full_width'] );
 	// unset( $shortcodes['one_half'] );